 Organizations today are challenged with maximizing their resources in a fiercely competitive environment.
 Benjamin Franklin famously said, “Lost time is never found again.”
-This is a problem that is familiar to IT departments of all sizes.
+This is a problem that IT departments of all sizes have become familiar with.

 The Benefits of File Transfer Automation

 File transfer automation is a powerful tool, as it allows IT departments to pivot away from the cumbersome tasks that surround file transfer and instead focus on more strategic and significant projects.
-Automation reduces human error and increases accuracy; plus, you still get communication about everything that is taking place.
+Automation reduces human error and increases accuracy.
+And, when IT departments automate, they still have access to communicate about everything that is taking place.

-Scheduling: Built-in scheduling allows for executing workflows at future dates and times.
-For example, schedule workflows as “one time” or set them up to run at various times — every minute, every hour or every day — or another interval of your preference.
-The result is fewer interactions and higher efficiency for staff.
+Built-in scheduling allows for executing workflows at future dates and times.
+For example, organizations can schedule workflows on a “one-off” basis or set them up to run at various times — every minute, every hour or every day — or another interval of your preference.
+The result is fewer interactions and higher staff efficiency.

-Triggers: Set triggers for monitored events, such as file uploads or downloads by a specific partner.
-After a file is uploaded, perhaps you want it archived to a folder or processed by running a shell script.
+Set triggers for monitored events, such as file uploads or downloads by a specific partner.
+After a file is uploaded, you are able to archive the file to a folder or process it by running a shell script.
 Setting a trigger allows you to set in motion a sequence of actions prompted by an event.
-Triggers eliminate the time consuming process of manually completing routine follow-up tasks.
+Triggers eliminate the time-consuming process of manually completing routine follow-up tasks.

 Greater Efficiency for the Future

 Organizations need competitive advantages that promote operational efficiency.
-In some cases, companies have eliminated the need for difficult-to-staff third shift positions or the reduction has happened organically through attrition and they need to maximize their existing resources.
-Other times, they are growing fast and need innovative tools that streamline time-consuming tasks.
+In some cases, companies have eliminated the need for difficult-to-staff third shift positions, or the reduction has happened organically through attrition, and they need to maximize their existing resources.
+Other times, they are growing quickly and need innovative tools that streamline time-consuming tasks.

-Automation provides these solutions, offloading manually repetitive tasks so your existing team can refocus their talents on more strategic projects.
+Automation provides these solutions, offloading manually repetitive tasks so your existing team can refocus their energy on more strategic projects.
 You can learn more by visiting our file transfer automation page.